cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

     - "pid3"
 ```

-The available operators for `matchPIDs` are:
-- `In`
-- `NotIn`

-**Further examples**

-Another example can be to collect all processes not associated with a
+Collect all processes not associated with a container's init PID (equal to 1).
-container's init PID, which is equal to 1.
-In this way, we are able to detect
-if there was a `kubectl exec` performed inside a container because processes
-created by `kubectl exec` are not children of PID 1.
+Processes created by `kubectl exec` are not children of PID 1:

 ```yaml
 - matchPIDs:
   - operator: NotIn